mysociety/alaveteli/docs/installing/manual_install.md

 their requests when they download them.

 2. Version 1.44 of `pdftk` contains a bug which makes it loop forever in certain edge conditions.
+This is fixed in the standard 1.44.7 package which is available in wheezy (Debian) and raring (Ubuntu).

-Until it's incorporated into an official release, you can either hope you don't encounter the bug (it ties up a rails process until you kill it), patch it yourself, or use the Debian package compiled by mySociety (see link in [issue
+If you can't get an official release for your OS with the fix, you can either hope you don't encounter the bug (it ties up a rails process until you kill it), patch it yourself, or use the Debian package compiled by mySociety (see link in [issue